fortrabbit/help/docs/craft-3-tune.md

 ### Large assets upload problems

 Most likely this is a setting within Craft CMS itself.
 The setting you are looking for is `maxuploadfilesize` and it's default is 16MB, please see the official [Craft Docs on that](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#property-maxuploadfilesize).
 This can also be caused by the `post_max_size`, `memory_limit`, `upload_max_filesize` or `max_execution_time` which you can set in the Dashboard, but by default those are OK.
 If that still doesn't help, check the [logs](/logging-uni) if you can find some meaningful errors.

-## Sending mail

-You can not use sendmail on fortrabbit - see our [quirks article](/quirks#toc-mailing).
-Craft CMS allows your to configure sending mail via SMTP.
-The mail configuration can be done in `project.yaml`.
-It includes options to set your SMTP host, port, and credentials.
-You can use environment variables there as well.
-It's also possible to do that configuration within the Craft control panel.

-Our recommendation: Use an external third party transactional mail provider for that.
-Pixel & Tonic (Craft CMS creators) are maintaining a [plugin for Postmark](https://plugins.craftcms.com/postmark).
-With that plugin installed you can easily set it up.

-## Licensing Craft CMS

-Craft CMS is not all free.
-To enable the good parts you need to obtain a licence  from Pixel & Tonic (the folks building Craft CMS).

-A Craft CMS license is limited to a single domain, which means you can only access the Craft CP with one domain - otherwise you'll see a warning.
-You might have used the fortrabbit App URL this for development and you might have used that to connect your Craft CMS licence with.
-You can change the domain of a Craft licence as well when for instance you have started with our App URL but now want to use your own domain with your Craft ID — over at https://id.craftcms.com/.

-The App URL `{{appname}}.frb.io` is already whitelisted as a testing URL, thanks to Pixel & Tonic.